PandeKalyani95/PandeKalyani95/README.md

 ## Kalyani Pande
 ### Hi there 👋

 - I am Kalyani Pande , My main Interest lies in Machine Learning and AI.
-I also have basic knowledge of Tableau, NLP, Hadoop and Linux.
+I also have knowledge of Tableau, NLP, Hadoop, Mysql, ML, DL and Linux.
 I am always curious to learn something new and I believe in keep learning with Experience and Practice.
 Because never stop learning until you become perfect.
 - Here are some ideas to get you started:

 - 🔭 I’m currently working on a Machine Learning projects.